-Reps summon CBN, Banks over unexplained customer deductions
+Reps summon CBN, banks over unexplained customer deductions

-The House of Representatives has summoned the Central Bank of Nigeria (CBN) and major commercial banks to explain the rising wave of arbitrary and unexplained deductions from customers’ accounts across the country.
+The House of Representatives has summoned the Central Bank of Nigeria, CBN, and major commercial banks to explain the rising wave of arbitrary and unexplained deductions from customers’ accounts nationwide.

-This followed the adoption of a motion of urgent national importance moved by Hon.
-Tolani Shagaya (APC, Kwara) during plenary on Tuesday.
+The resolution followed the adoption of a motion moved by Tolani Shagaya at yesterday’s plenary.

-Shagaya expressed concern over what he described as “incessant, arbitrary, and unexplained charges” imposed by banks despite existing CBN guidelines regulating financial service fees.
+Shagaya expressed concern over what he described as “incessant, arbitrary, and unexplained charges” imposed by banks, despite existing CBN regulations.

-He noted that while banks are expected to provide essential services at fair and transparent costs, many customers continue to experience multiple deductions — including SMS alert fees, card and account maintenance charges, transfer fees, stamp duties, and other unexplained debits — some of which are duplicated or unjustified.
+He noted that while banks were expected to provide essential financial services at fair and transparent costs, many customers continued to suffer multiple deductions, including SMS alert fees, card and account maintenance charges, transfer fees, stamp duties, and other unexplained debits, many of which were duplicated or unjustified.

+“These exploitative practices disproportionately affect businesses, low-income earners, students, and vulnerable groups who are already struggling amid harsh economic realities.

+“If not urgently investigated and addressed, they will continue to erode public trust in the banking system, increase financial exclusion, and undermine the CBN’s financial inclusion objectives.’’

-Adopting the motion, the House directed the CBN to publish a simplified list of approved bank charges and impose strict sanctions on banks violating its regulations.
+Adopting the motion, the House directed the CBN to publish a simplified list of approved bank charges and enforce strict penalties on banks violating the guidelines.

 Lawmakers further urged the apex bank to establish an accessible and efficient complaints redress mechanism for customers affected by illegal or excessive charges.

-The House also mandated the Federal Competition and Consumer Protection Commission (FCCPC) and other relevant agencies to embark on nationwide consumer education campaigns to enlighten Nigerians about their rights regarding bank fees.
+The House also mandated the Federal Competition and Consumer Protection Commission, FCCPC, and other relevant agencies to launch nationwide consumer education campaigns to enlighten Nigerians about their rights regarding bank fees.

 The Committees on Banking Regulations and Banking Institutions were tasked with conducting a comprehensive investigation and reporting back within four weeks for further legislative action.